“…women do still get pregnant in their late 40s and

 Contraception Younger Than 50

-If younger than 50, can contraception be ceased?
+If younger than 50, can contraception be stopped?

-In Looking After Yourself: Sex and Relationships – Contraception During Menopause: When Is It Safe To Stop Contraception? the JH elaborate on:
+In Looking After Yourself During Menopause: Sex and Relationships – Contraception During Menopause: When Is It Safe To Stop Contraception? the JH elaborate on:

 “If you’re younger than 50 and you don’t want to fall pregnant, you should use contraception for at least two years after your final period”.6